 When we are able to make a choice to calm our emotions, the cortex begins to exert a braking influence on the amygdala.
 We can choose to calm down, to quiet our fear and extinguish our anger.
 This choice is the key.
 The survival mechanisms of the brain, fear and anger, are in their full glory and ready to go right from birth.

 If we choose one way of being, the neural networks associated with that choice are strengthened.
 The neural networks of those choices we don’t make become weakened.
 In the same way a muscle gets bigger and better coordinated with exercise, neural circuits that we choose to use become more robust with each choice.
-So, our “natural” fear and anger come spontaneously.
-If we let them reign, they only get stronger.
-Our civilized feelings, on the other hand, like calm, reciprocity, compassion and empathy are there, but they require the exercise of choice.
-If we don’t exercise them with choice, they do not develop.
-In fact, they may feel unnatural and foreign.
-These higher cortical functions, our civilized self, are like gems in a mine.
-We may be sitting on the mine, but decide that making the effort to dig for these gems is unnatural and too much trouble.
-We are poorer as a result.
+Our “natural” fear and anger come spontaneously, without thinking, without a choice.
+If we let them reign unchecked, they only get stronger.

-You can think of bias as neural patterns in the brain for thinking, feeling and behaving that are reinforced by continual use.
+What has been said here about our instinctual survival responses and emotions applies to habits of thinking, feeling and behaving.
+These habits are our biases.
+You can think of “bias” as habitual neural patterns in the brain that wire our thinking, feeling and behaving that are reinforced by continual use.
 These become our default neural patterns.
-We think they are the “truth” because they seem so very natural and obvious to us.
+We think they are the “truth” because they seem so very natural, spontaneous and obvious to us.
 But, they are really only our habitual ways to think, feel and act.
 Anger and fear come naturally, for instance.
 But, they persist in our character because we refuse to choose to change them.
 The Compassionate Identity, which embodies the sum of all the gems we possess of higher cortical civilizing functions, is only possible with choice, repeated choice in spite of natural feelings of fear or anger.

 If we make the choice to calm our survival emotions, the amygdala will let go of our thinking and allow us to think creatively without reverting to biases in our thinking, feeling and behavior.
 The vast potential of our cortext is then opened through this exercise of will.
 The neural networks we liberate, if exercised over and over by repeated choices to calm fear and anger, will result in a personality style like that of Dr. Ruhe‘s mentioned in the previous post.
 The discipline of his repeated choices led to a character that eventually found the pull of fear and anger virtually extinguished.
 His mental capacities, as a result, flourished in a lifetime of productive creativity that was directed towards service to others.